Private healthcare in the United Kingdom: Performance

 One of the criticisms of private care in the UK has been that private providers are not required to produce sufficient information about their services to permit comparison with NHS services.
 It is suggested that surgery in private hospitals may be dangerous because of inadequate equipment, lack of intensive care beds, unsafe staffing arrangements, and poor medical record-keeping.
 In 2018 it was reported that about 7,000 patients were transferred to the NHS each year from private facilities due to a lack of facilities to deal with problems in the private sector.
 Staff who also work for the NHS may not be available for support when needed.
 Most private hospitals do not have an intensive care unit, so if it is needed an ambulance must be called.

-A patient died from sepsis after bowel surgery to remove colon cancer at the Independent Berkshire Hospital, run by Ramsay Health Care UK, in 2017.
-Failings in treatment led the coroner to call for a review of the way private hospitals monitor warning signs of serious problems with patients.
-Nursing staff did not follow the national early warning score protocol.
-According to the independent expert the problem should have been suspected and detected five days before death and had it been, he would have survived.

 The Care Quality Commission reported in April 2018 that 30% of the 206 independent acute hospitals required improvement, mostly because of a lack of formalised governance procedures.

 Information about performance is collected by the Private Healthcare Information Network.
 They say that only 0.12% of admissions to private hospitals result in an emergency transfer to the NHS.
+In the 12 months up to September 2023, there were 697 unplanned transfers of privately funded patients to the NHS.